wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 Caption :

 ..
 [1] These devices are marked as ``Not Tested`` because other similar models using the same firmware have been tested instead.
-       If these devices ever present any bugs, they will be troubleshooted by the XiVO support team.
+       If these devices ever present any bugs, they will be troubleshooted by the Wazo support team.